 The Manitoba Sports Hall of Fame focuses on our athletes and builders, the home-town heroes who made their mark in local, national, and international sport.
 Our gallery and website provide the only comprehensive history of sport in our province and offer an educational yet personal profile of an important part of our community's heritage.
 Each year we launch an annual sustaining fund campaign to help fund the important work of preserving, celebrating and showcasing the history of sport in Manitoba.

-All memberships include an informative quarterly newsletter about upcoming displays and events, and an income tax receipt for the full amount.
+All memberships include an informative quarterly newsletter about upcoming displays and events.

 Registered Charity Number: